 CBWI July 2001 First Web Issue

-This way the readers would know that a review or article wasn’t biased or watered down for fear of loosing advertisers.
-With the web issue it’s unclear to me at this time how to support the web overhead and costs to write articles and reviews, not to mention pay for outside articles from other authors.
+This way the readers would know that a review or article wasn’t biased or watered down for fear of losing advertisers.
+With the web issue, it’s unclear to me at this time how to support the web overhead and costs to write articles and reviews, not to mention pay for outside articles from other authors.

 The dilemma is, how to make this site support itself without influencing content material.
 One option would be advertising products that are not directly related to the hobby but somewhat linked such as hunting and fishing equipment.
 Items of that nature wouldn’t be reviewed, eliminating any possible conflict.